-When it comes to the process itself, Flowerhorns are like South American Cichlids in being easy to breed.
+When it comes to the process itself, a flowerhorn cichlid breeding is like that of South American Cichlids and they’re easy to breed.
 The problems mostly occur before or after the breeding.

 Because this fish is so happy to eat, it is easy to overfeed.
 Overfeeding can make the fish sick and lead to death.

-If you are interested in enhancing your fish’s color, there are food options.
+If you are interested in enhancing your flowerhorn cichlid’s color, there are food options.
 Just make sure to research all possible side effects and harmful effects overfeeding your fish some of these foods can cause.

 The most common food is astaxanthin which encages orange and red.
 Xanthophyll brings out the yellow colors.
 If you are interested in a sharper blue hue then spirulina is what you should choose.

-Specifically, your Flowerhorns will do well with a blend of:
+Specifically, your Flowerhorn cichlid will do well with a blend of: